cosmos-developer/baby/docs/chapter_4/lesson_13.md

 * mint: allow for a flexible inflation rate determined by market demand targeting a particular bonded-stake ratio and effect a balance between market liquidity and staked supply.
 * distribution: describes a functional way to passively distribute rewards between validators and delegators
 * gov: handles all governance-related transactions

-## Guidelines

-1. initialize a node
-bash scripts/test-node-deploy.sh --install --initialize
-2. try to find genesis.json in ~/.baby/config.
-Look for this paragraph
-3. There are three fields that you need to care about.
-Explaination is already in the file.

 ![client configuration](images/mint_field.png)